-My audit was conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise Public Radio, Inc.'s basic financial statements.
-The schedule of functional expenses on pages 19-20 is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+My audits were conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise Public Radio, Inc.'s basic financial statements.
+The schedules of functional expenses on pages 20-23 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of functional expenses on pages 19-20 is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statement themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedule of functional expenses on pages 19-20 is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The schedules of functional expenses on pages 20-23 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statement themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the schedules of functional expenses on pages 20-23 are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.